oschneid/HS2020-hugo-netlify-CMS-test/site/content/program/ccc-theme-1-feeling.md

 **Keynote Speakers:**

-* Håkan Olausson (Clinical and Experimental Medicine, Linköping University, Sweden)
+* Håkan Olausson (Clinical and Experimental Medicine, Linköping University, Sweden), A privileged pathway for pleasant touch
-* Annett Schirmer (Psychology, The Chinese University of Hong Kong, Hong Kong)
+* Annett Schirmer (Psychology, The Chinese University of Hong Kong, Hong Kong), Human gentle caress and its relevance for the social brain
-* Carey Jewitt (Education, Learning and Technology, University College London, UK)
+* Carey Jewitt (Education, Learning and Technology, University College London, UK), The challenges of designing the social and sensorial aspects of touch
-* Karon MacLean (Computer Science, University of British Columbia, Canada)
+* Karon MacLean (Computer Science, University of British Columbia, Canada), Emotional robots and magical objects: What part of our internal experience is readable by a touch-sensitive machine?

 ![](/img/ccc1.jpg "CCC1 Speakers")